pyserial/pyserial/documentation/tools.rst

 .. class:: ListPortInfo

-    This objects holds information about a serial port.
+    This object holds information about a serial port.
 It supports indexed access for backwards compatibility, as in ``port, desc, hwid = info``.

     .. attribute:: device